How to Treat & Prevent Vehicle Rust Damage

 Wash your car regularly

 Keep the body and underside of your vehicle clean of dirt, grime, grit and salts by washing it regularly, particularly during bad weather.
-Pay particular attention to any pockets where water can build up, such as around the wheels.
+If left on the car, they can trap moisture against its metal surfaces, accelerating rust.

 Tackle any small rust spots early